fastify/fastify/docs/Guides/Recommendations.md

 frequently.
 Also, the main thread won't have to stop to let the GC run.

-* In order to optimize for throughput (handling the largest possible amount of requests per second per vCPU), consider using smaller amount of vCPUs per app instance.
+* In order to optimize for throughput (handling the largest possible amount of requests per second per vCPU available), consider using smaller amount of vCPUs per app instance.
 It is totally fine to run Node.js application with 1 vCPU.

 * You may experiment with even smaller amount of vCPU, which may provide even